 The Ohio State University Marching Band utilizes 43 different marching fundamentals.
 While this may seem daunting at first, it should not discourage anyone from auditioning.
 The fundamentals are spread out over the course of two months, giving students ample time to learn and refine these fundamentals in preparation for tryouts.
 Summer Sessions also cover maneuvers that are not fundamentals, such as the Ramp Entrance and Hang On Sloopy.
 The band will also march and play school songs, oftentimes using to-the-rears to reverse face and play another song back down the field.
 This helps develop a candidate’s proficiency in marching and playing in the traditional style.

 Below is a list of Summer Session dates and the fundamentals that will be covered and fundamental videos.
-It is the expectations of the Squad Leaders that candidates will look ahead to the upcoming session and watch the portion of the video that correlates to the fundamentals that will be covered.
+It is the expectation of the Squad Leaders that candidates will look ahead to the upcoming session and watch the portion of the video that correlates to the fundamentals that will be covered.
 The videos below run through each and every one of these fundamental maneuvers.
-Each instrument has their own video posted below.
-These videos can be a valuable tool, allowing students unable to make it to Summer Sessions a certain evening to still have the fundamental explained and demonstrated to them and other students to look ahead and learn the fundamentals for a night before the session starts.
+Each instrument has its own video posted below.
+These videos can be a valuable tool, allowing students unable to make it to Summer Sessions a certain evening, to still have the fundamentals explained and demonstrated to them, and other students to look ahead and learn the fundamentals for a night before the session starts.
 This allows these students to understand how the fundamental works and spend their time at Summer Sessions getting feedback and improving upon these marching moves.

 Tuesdays: Sectionals from 5:00 – 6:30pm and full band from 6:30 – 9:00pm